Some Recommended Tools, Sites and Services

 They also have a free iPad version: https://itunes.apple.com/us/app/canva-graphic-design-photo/id897446215?mt=8&uo=4&at=11lwm9

-Pixlr: A free editing software in place of Photoshop.
-They also now have a premium version:
+Pixlr: A free editing software in place of Photoshop for editing images.
+They also now have a premium version and additional tools:

 http://pixlr.com/

-ColorZilla Eyedropper: Browser based way to find out what color is being used
+ColorZilla Eyedropper: Browser-based way to find out what color is being used on any website or online image. it's available for Chrome and Firefox.

 http://www.colorzilla.com/

-Color Cop: Let’s you find out what color is being used from a PC/Window’s computer http://colorcop.net/
+Color Cop: I'm not sure about this one, because it may not be a secure site, but it let’s you find out what color is being used from a PC/Window’s computer http://colorcop.net/

 Da Button Factory: Creates buttons for use on websites and email newsletters – very easy to use